mportesdev/mportesdev.github.io/_posts/2021-09-15-extending-pathlib-path-in-python.md

 Apparently, a different approach must be taken.

-## Subclassing platform-aware path classes
+## Subclassing platform-aware Path class

 It seems that the definitive solution to our problem is to mimic the dispatch conditional we have seen in `Path.__new__`,